Thunderbolt Patterson: Professional wrestling career

 Patterson retired from full time wrestling in 1985.
 He then appeared in the ring in 1993 at a "Legends Reunion Match" at Slamboree '93, where he teamed with Brad Armstrong to defeat Ivan Koloff and Baron von Raschke.
 He would also mentor Ice Train, until retiring completely in 1994.

-On July 27, 2019, Patterson was inducted the 2019 Class of the George Tragos/Lou Thesz Professional Wrestling Hall of Fame in his hometown of Waterloo.
+On July 27, 2019, Patterson was inducted into the 2019 Class of the George Tragos/Lou Thesz Professional Wrestling Hall of Fame in his hometown of Waterloo.

-Patterson is regularly mentioned by commentators Kevin Kelly and Steve Corino on the Ring of Honor wrestling promotion's Ring of Honor Wrestling syndicated television show.
+On March 13, 2024, it was announced that Patterson would be inducted into the WWE Hall of Fame.

 Personal life

 In 1988, he was a labor organizer for Service Employees International Union in Atlanta.

-After retiring from professional wrestling, he began running a Christian camp for children.
 Patterson is also an ordained minister.

+Thunderbolt Patterson is featured in the film, "This World Is Not My Own: The Limitless Life of Nellie Mae Rowe" which premiered in 2023 at South By Southwest Film Festival (SXSW).
+The artist watched Thunderbolt faithfully on television during the 1970s and drew likenesses of him from time to time.
+They never met in person.
+Patterson found out about Rowe and her drawings of him and said that Rowe "kept me alive."